Edouard99/Stress_Detection_ECG/README.md

 </div>

-The exact computation of these features is detailled in the WESAD paper [[1]](#1) and in the <a href="./Media/ECG.PNG">joined report</a>.
+The exact computation of these features is detailled in the WESAD paper [[1]](#1) and in the <a href="./DataPreProcessing Detail.pdf">joined pdf</a>.
 The computation is also detailled in the comments of the code.

 The training has been done with a cross-validation process.
 I extracted features from samples of 20s with a 1s step from every recording, these samples were coupled with a label : 1=neutral ; 2=stress ; 3=amusement ; 4=meditation.
 As ECG is very person dependant, I selected a 90s of the baseline (neutral state), extracted the features and for every 20s sample I divided the features of the sample by the features of the baseline to have a comparison of the sample with a neutral moment from the baseline.